Alokxmathur/FTC/TeamCode/src/main/java/org/firstinspires/ftc/teamcode/readme.md

             required to read and display the sensor values.
 * Hardware: This is not an actual OpMode, but a helper class that is used to describe one particular robot's hardware devices: eg: for a Pushbot.
-Look at any Pushbot sample to see how this can be used in an OpMode.
+Look at any Phoebe sample to see how this can be used in an OpMode.
             Teams can copy one of these to create their own robot definition.
 * Pushbot:  This is a Sample OpMode that uses the Pushbot robot structure as a base.
 * Concept:	This is a sample OpMode that illustrates performing a specific function or concept.